-The software requirements specification (SRS) shall clearly and precisely describe each of the essential requirements (functions, performances, design constraints, and attributes) of the software and external interfaces.
-Each requirement shall be defined such that its achievement is capable of being objectively verified and validated by a prescribed method (for example: inspection, analysis, demonstration, or test).
+The Software Requirements Specification (SRS) shall clearly and precisely describe each of the essential requirements (functions, performances, design constraints, and attributes) of the software and the external interfaces.
+Each requirement shall be defined such that its achievement is capable of being objectively verified and validated by a prescribed method (e.g., inspection, analysis, demonstration, or test).

-The SRS is subject to the Software Requirements Review (SRR), identified in applicable configuration management plans when needed, which identifies the quality assurance aspects of work activities.
+The SRS is subject to the Software Requirements Review (SRR), identified in applicable CMPs when needed, which identifies the QA aspects of work activities.